 Scientific name: Citrus reticulata

 Mandarine, mandarin orange, or simply mandarin for short, is one of the true varieties of citrus fruits.
-This species is native to China and is held in high reverence for various reasons.
-The locals believe that the fruit represents hope and brings about good fortune, which is why it is a common practice amongst the Chinese to gift mandarins to friends and family members during New Year’s celebrations.
+This species is native to China and highly revered for various reasons.
+The locals believe that the fruit represents hope and brings about good fortune, which is why it is common amongst the Chinese to gift mandarins to friends and family members during New Year’s celebrations.

 Moreover, the dried peel of mandarin is used in Chinese medicine to treat several health issues.
 Mandarins are 4 to 8 cm in diameter and have a slightly flattened spherical shape.
 They mostly taste sweet with just a hint of sourness.

 Scientific name: Citrus medica